EridianAlpha/eridian.xyz/public/blogs/profitable-censorship-through-lazy-multi-block-mev-ethereum.md

 ### 3. Profit generating strategies

-Pausing the chain completely

-> This already happens, when a validator misses a block proposal.
+Pausing the chain completely.
+This already happens, when a validator misses a block proposal.

 -   Remove all transactions from the block, proposing a valid, but empty block.
 -   This is the most expensive form of attack as you are paying to win the MEV auction, but not recovering any of the costs from including even some transaction tips.